 This next photo will show you a more obvious example of a blue-green…

-This next photo with the rocking horse shows BM Sea Star in all of its blue-green glory!
+This next photo with the rocking horse shows Benjamin Moore Sea Star in all of its blue-green glory!

 A bit more about blue-green

 - If you add ENOUGH green you’ll get colours like teal and aqua coming out of the woodworks